karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     Show the details of `account`.

     :param account: The name of a account.
-    :status 200: Returns the account as a json string.
+    :status 200: Returns the account as a JSON message.
-    :status 403: Request not permitted.
-    :status 404: Account not found.

     **Example Request**: